Overview

 - Break complex workflows into smaller ones

-- Optimize data queries in Library Integration
+- Optimize data queries in Contextualize From Library

 - Reduce unnecessary steps